UK317 sends out a regular bulletin of server events, if you wish to be added to this list please send an e-mail to: Derek317 (Derek Haselden)

 The latest addition to the UK317 FSX server community is Heritage Flight who are regular users of the server and who often specialise in the use of vintage and heritage aircraft.

 The UK317 server provides a United Kingdom based FSX Multiplayer scenario with occasional ATC coverage.
 UK317 has no specific theme other than free flight in and around the UK.
 The UK317 FSX community does not insist on absolute precision and strict adherence to real world aviation rules.
 There is no pilot or ATC ranking system.
 So long as fair play, good manners, flexibility, and common sense prevail anyone can use UK317, either as pilot or controller, regardless of ability, anywhere they want.
-Every other week there is a time offset to permit day or night flying at times more convenient to the majority of players.
+Every three weeks the server rotates a time offset system to permit day or night flying at times more convenient to the majority of players.

 No other software is required to use this server, just start FSX and play!
 If you want to use chat commands to and from the FSOpen Server please do so, a list of server roBOT commands can be seen on the BOT Commands page.
 The use of Open Clouds, Flight Strips or Pilot Assistant (all three available from FSOpen) is not mandatory but your game experience may be enhanced if you do use that software.
 Pilot and ATC communication is done via standard FSX communications, there is no need to use Teamspeak.
 The server does have the use of a Teamspeak channel(s) however this does not replace FSX comms.